sensu/sensu-docs/content/sensu-core/1.2/guides/securing-redis.md

 bind 192.168.50.41
 {{< /highlight >}}

-After making the change you will need to restart the Redis service so the changes take affect.
+After making the change you will need to restart the Redis service so the changes take effect.

 ### Host Configuration